christianparpart/x0/xzero/raft/README.md

 raft::Server allows you to implement replicated finite state machine.

+## Execution Model

+The Raft consensus module is multi threaded.

+* Follower:
+  - peer: one thread per incoming connection; this can be the leader, or a candidate
+* Candidate:
+  - peer: one thread for each peer to talk to
+* Leader:
+  - apply-logs: thread to locally apply logs that are safe to apply
+  - replicator: one worker thread for each follower to replicate logs to

 ## Design

 The intend of this API is to provide an easy mechanism to implement